 Other symptoms that may be present for a period of time prior to diagnosis include chronic fatigue, weakness, weight loss, bruising around the eyes and other areas of skin folds, and swelling in joints.

-Diagnostic tests are done in order to
+Diagnostic tests are done in order to do the following:

 - Establish a diagnosis and the extent of the amyloid